wxguy/wxguy.github.io/_posts/2022-05-01-creating-personal-blog-powered-by-github-jekyll-and-asciidoc-for-free.md

 sudo paru -Sy ruby base-devel git
 ```

-> The AsciiDoctor framework is not always updated with the phase of latest ruby release.
-However, Arch Linux always installs latest version of ruby.
-To avoid incompatibilities, between ruby and AsciiDoctor, it is recommanded to use Ruby Version Manager (rvm) from [https://rvm.io/](https://rvm.io/).
-Installation instructions also listed on the website.
+> The AsciiDoctor framework is not always updated with the phase of the latest ruby release.
+However, Arch Linux always installs the latest version of ruby.
+To avoid incompatibilities, between ruby and AsciiDoctor, it is recommended to use Ruby Version Manager (rvm) from [https://rvm.io/](https://rvm.io/).
+Installation instructions are also listed on the website.
 I have installed `ruby 3.0` on my machine.
 {: .prompt-tip }

 Install gem packages